Top 10 Challenging 'Breeds'

 Great Danes

-We like this breed, often majestic and stunning.
+We like this breed, they’re often majestic and stunning.
 However, by their nature they are very big and powerful.
-Poor examples can be aggressive to other dogs (even people), and be realistic, can you see yourself holding one if it wants to chase a cat, car or something else.
+Poor examples can be aggressive to other dogs (even people), and be realistic, can you see yourself holding onto one if it wants to chase a cat, car or something else.
 We know people that have been pulled over and suffered serious injuries with these breeds.
 We have even met people who have resorted to taking their dog for early morning walks, just to avoid meeting people.
-Be honest with yourself, do you realistically have a house that is big enough with large enough grounds that would do a Great Dane justice?
+Be honest with yourself, do you realistically have a house that is big enough with large grounds that would do a Great Dane justice?

 American Bull Dogs and American XL Bullies